alessandra80/RunAnalysis/CodeBook.md

 Variable 5. meanZaxisTBodyAcceleration

 	mean of the time (T in the name) domain body acceleration signal on the Z axis, coming from the mobile phone accelerometer (feature previously named tBodyAcc-mean()-Z)

 Variable 6. stdXaxisTBodyAcceleration

 	std of the time (T in the name) domain body acceleration signal on the X axis, coming from the mobile phone 	accelerometer (feature previously named tBodyAcc-std()-X)

 Variable 7. stdYaxisTBodyAcceleration

   std of the time (T in the name) domain body acceleration signal on the Y axis, coming from the mobile phone accelerometer (feature previously named tBodyAcc-std()-Y)

 Variable 8. stdZaxisTBodyAcceleration

 	std of the time (T in the name) domain body acceleration signal on the Z axis, coming from the mobile phone accelerometer (feature previously named tBodyAcc-std()-Z)

 Variable 9. meanXaxisTGravityAcceleration

 	mean of the time (T in the name) domain gravity acceleration signal on the X axis, coming from the mobile phone accelerometer (feature previously named tGravityAcc-mean()-X)

 Variable 10. meanYaxisTGravityAcceleration

 	mean of the time (T in the name) domain gravity acceleration signal on the Y axis, coming from the mobile phone accelerometer (feature previously named tGravityAcc-mean()-Y)

 Variable 11. meanZaxisTGravityAcceleration

 	mean of the time (T in the name) domain gravity acceleration signal on the Z axis, coming from the mobile phone accelerometer (feature previously named tGravityAcc-mean()-Z)

 Variable 12. stdXaxisTGravityAcceleration

 	std of the time (T in the name) domain gravity acceleration signal on the X axis, coming from the mobile phone accelerometer (feature previously named tGravityAcc-std()-X)

 Variable 13. stdYaxisTGravityAcceleration

 	std of the time (T in the name) domain gravity acceleration signal on the Y axis, coming from the mobile phone accelerometer (feature previously named tGravityAcc-std()-Y)

 Variable 14. stdZaxisTGravityAcceleration

+        std of the time (T in the name) domain gravity acceleration signal on the Z axis, coming from the mobile phone accelerometer (feature previously named tGravityAcc-std()-Z)

-       meanXaxisTimeDerivedTBodyAcceleration
+Variable 15. meanXaxisTimeDerivedTBodyAcceleration

+       mean of the derived in time (TimeDerived) body acceleration signal (time domain T signal on the X axis), coming from the mobile phone accelerometer (feature previously named tBodyAccJerk-mean()-X)

-meanYaxisTimeDerivedTBodyAcceleration
+Variable 16. meanYaxisTimeDerivedTBodyAcceleration

+        mean of the derived in time (TimeDerived) body acceleration signal (time domain T signal on the Y axis), coming from the mobile phone accelerometer (feature previously named tBodyAccJerk-mean()-Y)

-meanZaxisTimeDerivedTBodyAcceleration
+Variable 17. meanZaxisTimeDerivedTBodyAcceleration

+       mean of the derived in time (TimeDerived) body acceleration signal (time domain T signal on the Z axis), coming from the mobile phone accelerometer (feature previously named  tBodyAccJerk-mean()-Z)

-stdXaxisTimeDerivedTBodyAcceleration
+Variable 18. stdXaxisTimeDerivedTBodyAcceleration

+        std of the derived in time (TimeDerived) body acceleration signal (time domain T signal on the X axis), coming from the mobile phone accelerometer (feature previously named  tBodyAccJerk-std()-X)

-stdYaxisTimeDerivedTBodyAcceleration
+Variable 19. stdYaxisTimeDerivedTBodyAcceleration

+         std of the derived in time (TimeDerived) body acceleration signal (time domain T signal on the Y axis), coming from the mobile phone accelerometer (feature previously named  tBodyAccJerk-std()-Y)

-stdZaxisTimeDerivedTBodyAcceleration
+Variable 20. stdZaxisTimeDerivedTBodyAcceleration

+          std of the derived in time (TimeDerived) body acceleration signal (time domain T signal on the Z axis), coming from the mobile phone accelerometer (feature previously named  tBodyAccJerk-std()-Z)

+Variable 21. meanXaxisTBodyAngularVelocity

 meanXaxisTBodyAngularVelocity
 meanYaxisTBodyAngularVelocity
 meanZaxisTBodyAngularVelocity